Terms of Service

 10.8 Self-Dealing Prohibition

 Contractors may not create Jobs naming themselves, their own email address, or accounts they control as the Client.
-This restriction exists to prevent trust tier manipulation and artificial transaction history.
+This restriction exists to prevent artificial transaction history, capacity manipulation, payout-timing manipulation, and related abuse.

 11. Client Obligations